MiThCeKi/qMRLab/docs/source/gui-example.rst

 3. Download example data
 ------------------------------
-In this case we will be working with Variable Flip Angle Data to compute a T1map.
+Variable Flip Angle (VFA) data is used to compute a T\ :sub:`1`\  map.
 The main input data is stored as a 4D volume, where the 4th dimension is different flip angles.
 For example, in this test dataset, 1 slice at 2 different flip angles were acquired: volume 1 was FA=3degrees and volumes 2 was FA=20degrees, such that *VFAData.nii.gz* is 128x128x1x2.
 The other optional inputs are a *Mask.nii.gz* and a *B1Map.nii.gz*.

 Run this in matlab to get the data::

 	Model=vfa_t1;
-	downloadData(Model,[])
+	downloadData(Model)

 When prompted, select a folder where you would like to put the sample data